 About Governor Mary Fallin

-Governor Mary Fallin is the first woman to be elected governor of Oklahoma.
+In 2010, Mary Copeland Fallin was elected to serve as the first woman governor of Oklahoma.

-Prior to her historic election in 2010, Fallin represented the people of Oklahoma in a number of state and federal positions.
+Prior to serving as governor, Fallin represented the people of Oklahoma in a number of state and federal positions.
 She served two terms as a state representative before becoming Oklahoma’s first Republican and first woman lieutenant governor in 1995.

 In addition, the governor has signed into law historic lawsuit reform and a complete overhaul of the state’s workers' compensation system, eliminating frivolous lawsuits that hinder business growth and retention.